Sinitta: 2004–2025: The X Factor era, television and judging

 The following year, Sinitta was announced as joining the cast of the first series of the Channel 4 reality TV show The Jump.
 Sinitta was eliminated fourth overall, placing seventh.

 Sinitta returned to her music career in 2014, with her comeback single being a cover of her mother Miquel Brown's song "So Many Men, So Little Time".
 She later performed the single at Pride in London.
 Sinitta returned to The X Factor on series 11 to assist Simon Cowell again that year, when she helped to choose Jay James, second place finalist Fleur East and eventual winner Ben Haenow.

 In 2009, Sinitta became one of the main presenters on The Xtra Factor, on which she interviewed the contestants' friends and family.
 In 2011, she returned to the show during the live show stages as one of the presenters who visited the finalists' home towns.
 Her segment on the show became regular, and carried on into 2012 and subsequently 2013 and 2014.
 In 2016, she was announced as the producer and one of the lead presenters of the Xtra Factor; she stated that she had "revamped" the whole show.

 Sinitta appeared in the hit reality TV show Ant & Dec's Saturday Night Takeaway as a recurring character in 2016.
 Alongside this, Sinitta became a series regular on the chat show Up Late with Rylan, and also made appearances on Celebrity Masterchef as a contestant, although she was eliminated in Week 1.

 Sinitta's first Christmas track, "I Won't Be Lonely This Christmas", was released on 3 December 2021.

 Sinitta took part in the 11th series of Celebs Go Dating but opted to leave the show in episode 14 after failing to find love.
 The final episode in the series took place in Cyprus, where Sinitta appeared for a surprise performance.

 Throughout 2024 Sinitta took part in a live stage show tour of The Masked Singer, performing and touring around Butlin's holiday resorts.

+In 2026, she was one of the 'All Stars' contestants in series 2 of I'm a Celebrity...
+South Africa, first aired on ITV on Easter Monday 6 April 2026.